Planning to start your own business but you’re wondering about the most important things you need to know before starting an online business?

 If you’re running a business that has capacity to get you up to 5-10k dollars per job within one year, don’t leave it because your friend is balling, charging clients 50 dollars a job within the first few weeks.

 Also, giving huge discounts to clients as a new comer can encourage them to patronize you, while referring their friends.
 But, you’ll want to be careful and strategic on how you go about giving out freebies and subsidized services.

 Be careful that you don’t run promos and discounts in such a way that clients get to lose the worth of the services you’re offering them.

 Be firm when you have to be.
 Have a time tag for all your discounts and promos.
 Don’t get clients too comfortable charging you pea nuts because you’re a new business.
 Also, do not entirely rely on this as your marketing strategy.

 Learn more.
-Get more certifications, tell your brand story about your achievements and work on getting some other bigger clients.
+Get more certifications, tell your brand story about your achievements and work on getting some reputable clients to build a better portfolio.

-If you’re lacking major resources, work on collaborating with that got those resources.
-Get your cut.
+If you’re lacking some major resources, work on collaborating with other businesses that’s got those resources and then negotiate on sharing the proceeds.

 It’s possible you might not have been social media savvy, good at content marketing, or blogging.